nashawndavis1/ciss298-TeamProject/README.md

 The website will automatically build here: https://ciss298.zenren.xyz

+# First Run
+- Clone the repository to the web server docs folder.
+- Navigate to `localhost/setup/init.php` or int the cli: `php <path to web server>/setup/init.php`

 # Snapshots
 Weekly snapshots will be made for submission.
 They will be hosted on the site like:\
 `https://ciss298.zenren.xyz/weekX`\